amishpatel1994/SpacedRepetition/README.md

 This chrome extension can be used for anything and everything!
 You read an interesting article or informative blog that you want to remember long term?
 Simply add a task to this extension and review it a few times so that the information gets stored in the long term memory!

-This code is also open source so please feel free to check it out at https://github.com/amishpatel1994/SpacedRepetition and contribute :D!
-Thanks in advance.

 I hope the extension helps your life!
 Please post any feedback you may have as github issue and I'll look into it ASAP.